 The state of our higher education seems to have caught the imagination of our Western educated intelligentsia.
 It is common these days to come across articles pointing out the inefficiencies and defects in our educational system.
-Especially during university-ranking season, otherwise indifferent and intellectually sedate men and women show a great concern about universities in their writings.
+Especially during university-ranking season, otherwise indifferent and intellectually sedate men and women show a great concern about universities.
 It is somewhat heartening to know that at least once a year we give some thoughts to our universities and institutions of higher learning.

 Someone who grew up in a village, I was lucky enough to be able to find a good teacher in my village primary school.
 With some effort and good luck, I was able to make it to a metropolitan university, albeit a remarkably incompetent one.
 From there, I was able to move to IIT Bombay for my post-graduation which I completed, and for my Ph.D. program which I left after three years, for NCBS Bangalore for another trial at obtaining a research degree.
 To sum up, I have been to some of the worst and some of the most reputed campuses in the country.

 It can not be too strongly emphasized that in any country academic excellence largely depends on the quality of academic culture and the value put on it by society as a whole.
 In West, unlike in India, there are many examples of remarkable work done by people with scant resources, little formal education and without any institutional support.
 In India, except for one Ramanujan, one searches in vain for equivalents of Thomas Edison and Madame Curie.
 Mainly because it is not easy to import a tradition of research when you lack one in your traditional order which might be extremely rich in other forms of human endeavors such as music, art, and painting.
 Perhaps it is too much to ask for such a culture to develop overnight, but one can surely worry about happenings in our universities.